Compute

 3. You can bind all functions in a project to up to four different subnets in any VPCs.
 (Each project has a unique 32-digit project ID, which is allocated when your account is created.
 The project IDs of your account and IAM user are the same.)

-4. (Optional) Configure domain names.
+4. (Optional) Configure the domain name.

 Enter one or more private domain names of the VPC so that the function can use them to access resources in this VPC.
 See Figure 1.